-Hailed as one of the Ten Great Public Health Achievements in the 20th century by the U.S. Centers for Disease Control and Prevention (CDC), vaccines can help save 2 to 3 million lives every year.
+Hailed as one of the ten great public health achievements of the 20th Century by the U.S. Centers for Disease Control and Prevention (CDC), vaccines can help save 2 to 3 million lives every year.

-As a result of vaccinations, diseases like diphtheria have been drastically reduced, even eliminated.
-The benefits of vaccines are clear: Routine immunizations that have been given to the 78.6 million children born in the United States over the past two decades will help prevent 322 million illnesses, 21 million hospitalizations and 732,000 deaths over the course of their lifetimes, according to the CDC.
+As a result of vaccinations, diseases like diphtheria have been drastically reduced; many diseases have even been eliminated.
+The benefits of the vaccine development process are clear: routine immunizations given to the 78.6 million individuals born in the United States over the past two decades will help prevent 322 million illnesses, 21 million hospitalizations and 732,000 deaths, according to the CDC.

 Vaccines work thanks to innovations in biotechnology and chemistry.
-By introducing a modified or “imitation” version of a disease like polio or measles to a person’s immune system, the body is able to recognize and fight off future exposure to the disease.
-As a result, vaccines work with the body’s natural defenses to help it develop immunity to disease.
+By introducing a modified or “imitation” version of a disease like polio or measles to a person’s immune system, the body is able to recognize and fight off future exposure to the disease, resulting in reduced severity of symptoms.
+As a result, vaccine-induced immunity works with the body’s natural defenses to help it resist and overcome disease.

 - Antibiotics: Certain antibiotics, including neomycin, polymyxin B, streptomycin, and gentamicin, can be used in the production of some vaccines to help prevent bacterial contamination and fungus growth.
 For example, during the production of an influenza virus vaccine (also known as flu shots or flu jabs), antibiotics are used to reduce bacterial growth in the egg ingredients, which are not naturally sterile and could otherwise contaminate the vaccine.

 - Chicken protein: Vaccines may contain very small amounts of the culture material used to grow the virus or bacteria used in the vaccine, such as chicken egg protein.
 For example, the most common way that flu vaccines are made is through an egg-based manufacturing process that has been in existence for more than 70 years.